barryclark/jekyll-now/_posts/2018-11-01-Translating-Videos-to-Natural-Language-Using-Deep-Recurrent-Neural-Networks.md

 In this post, the paper *"Translating Videos to Natural Language Using Deep Recurrent Neural Networks"* is ivestigated and summarized.

 *Venugopalan, Subhashini & Xu, Huijuan & Donahue, Jeff & Rohrbach, Marcus & Mooney, Raymond & Saenko, Kate.
 (2014).
 Translating Videos to Natural Language Using Deep Recurrent Neural Networks.
-10.3115/v1/N15-1173.*
+Human Language Technologies: The 2015 Annual Conference of the North American Chapter of the ACL, pages 1494–1504

 ## Summary: